codeconomics/DataTools/ReadMe.md

  ### ReportTemplate.html
     The html template for the report.
 If does not exist in the directory of the python script, a plain report will be generated.
 The html tag id for each components of the report is specified in `sanity_check` method, as explained in section SanityCheck.py

+## Interactive Histogram Tool

+### InteractiveHistogram.py
+**Usage:**

+Usage: InteractiveHistogram.py [OPTIONS] `ANNOTATIONS` `ALL_TESTING` `ALL_TRAINING`

+  Create an interactive graph which has the histograms of features and  a
+  spectrum graph of annotations

+  `ANNOTATIONS`: File path of the annotation file in mHealth format
+  `ALL_TESTING`: File path of testing features file with ground truth with '`Truth`' as column name, and '`Result`' as prediction
+  `ALL_TRAINING`: File path of training features file with ground truth with '`Truth`' as column name

+**IMPORTANT NOTICE:**

+Due the uncertainty of number of features, use label names specified as column name for ground truth and prediction

+### Visualizer.py
+    Visualizer must be concluded in working folder in order to provide feature and annotation grapher for this tool, for complete information about Visualizer, see comments of each functions